quixio/quix-cli/docs/Reference/debug/ide.md

 ## How It Works

-The `quix local ide` command sets up your development environment for a specified application by generating all necessary IDE-dependent files.
+The `quix debug ide` command sets up your development environment for a specified application by generating all necessary IDE-dependent files.
 This integration allows you to run and debug your application directly from your chosen IDE.

 This command is particularly useful the first time you edit an application, as it automates the setup process.
 While you can run it multiple times, its primary benefits are realized during the initial setup.